-While Oakland and the Eastbay in general are experiencing economic growth and higher employment rates, there are critical issues impacting these gains.
-The continued success of the Bay Area economy requires growing middle-wage jobs and offering lower-wage workers more opportunities to advance.
-The region faces a number of critical issues in improving upward mobility for lower-wage workers.
-Poverty and income inequality have become significant issues throughout the Eastbay and also impacts Oakland.
-Increasing educational attainment and a robust and broad workforce development strategy is critical.
+Prior to COVID-19, Oakland and the East bay in general were experiencing economic growth and higher employment rates.
+The impacts on overall employment and businesses is yet to be determined as COVID-19 health related orders have yet to fully allow the business community to re-open.
+Based on recent success patterns of the Bay Area economy growing middle-wage jobs and offering lower-wage workers more opportunities to advance remains a key policy objective and program development to create career pathways and up-skilling of our workforce to meet the needs of our key employment sectors.
+The region faces a number of critical issues in improving upward mobility for lower-wage workers which has been compounded by COVID-19 impacts.
+Poverty and income inequality have become significant issues throughout the East bay and Oakland.
+Increasing educational attainment and a robust and broad workforce development strategy is critical and with supporting our most vulnerable populations with job opportunities.
 Compounding these issues is the high cost of living in the Bay Area, particularly in housing.